krishtmp/cucumber-html-reporter-custom-name/README.md

 # cucumber-html-reporter-custom-name

-This is forked repo - Renamed Features into Test Cases - Simple update only.
+This is forked repo - Renamed Features into Journeys - Simple update only.

 Multiple Cucumber HTML Reporter is a reporting module for Cucumber to parse the JSON output to a beautiful report.
 The difference between all the other reporting modules on the market is that this module has: